goestreicher/prophecy_compagnon_mj/README.md

     - Same as for creatures
 - [x] Migrate to MarkdownFleatherToolbar
   - [x] Migrate the resource selector from ScenarioFleatherToolbar
+- [x] Use UUIDs everywhere in the assets and make UUID mandatory in constructors
+- [x] Add artifacts resources?
+- [x] Fill in more places from the official docs
+- [x] Limit skills, specialized skills, advantage and disadvantages to their reserved caste

 ## Play part